Lê dynasty: Introduction of Christianity

 European missionaries had occasionally visited Vietnam for short periods of time, with little impact, beginning in the early sixteenth century.
 Khâm định Việt sử Thông giám cương mục recorded the first Christian missionary's name Inácio in the first year of Nguyên Hoà Emperor (1533) in Nam Định.
 From 1580 to 1586, two Portuguese and French missionaries Luis de Fonseca and Grégoire de la Motte worked in Quảng Nam and Quy Nhơn region under lord Nguyễn Hoàng.
 After the Lê–Mạc War ended and peace was restored in 1593, more missionaries from Spain, Portugal France, Italy and Poland came to Vietnam to spread Christianity.
 The best known of the early missionaries was Alexandre de Rhodes, a French Jesuit who was sent to Hanoi in 1627, where he quickly learned the language and began preaching in Vietnamese.
 Initially, Rhodes was well received by the Trinh court, and he reportedly baptized more than 6,000 converts; however, his success probably led to his expulsion in 1630.
-He is credited with perfecting a romanized system of writing the Vietnamese language (quốc ngữ), which was probably developed as the joint effort of several missionaries, including Rhodes.
-He wrote the first catechism in Vietnamese and published a Vietnamese-Latin-Portuguese dictionary; these works were the first books printed in quốc-ngữ.
-Quốc-ngữ was used initially only by missionaries; hán tự or chữ nôm continued to be used by the court and the bureaucracy.
+He is credited with perfecting a romanized system of writing the Vietnamese language (chữ Quốc ngữ) first developed by Francisco de Pina, which was probably developed as the joint effort of several missionaries, including Rhodes.
+He wrote the first catechism in Vietnamese and published a Vietnamese-Latin-Portuguese dictionary; these works were the first books printed in chữ Quốc ngữ.
+Chữ Quốc ngữ was used initially only by missionaries; chữ Hán or chữ Nôm continued to be used by the court and the bureaucracy.

-The French later supported the use of quốc ngữ, which, because of its simplicity, led to a high degree of literacy and a flourishing of Vietnamese literature.
+The French later supported the use of chữ Quốc ngữ, which, because of its simplicity, led to a high degree of literacy and a flourishing of Vietnamese literature.
 After being expelled from Vietnam, Rhodes spent the next thirty years seeking support for his missionary work from the Vatican and the French Roman Catholic hierarchy as well as making several more trips to Vietnam.
-However, since 1910, Latinized Quốc ngữ was adopted by the French governor as the main writing system of Vietnam, while hán tự and nôm tự fell into decline.
+However, since 1910, Latinized chữ Quốc ngữ was adopted by the French governor as the main writing system of Vietnam, while chữ Hán and chữ Nôm fell into decline.
 Vietnamese Christianity developed and became stronger before it was cracked down on by Emperor Minh Mạng of the Nguyễn dynasty in the 1820s.